jlstern/Lessons/20_Backend/3_Command_Line.md

 rm -rf + name of directory --- removes entire directory and all children (rf stands for recursive force; rf is a flag for the rm command) (rm - rf / can delete all computer files - BE CAREFUL!!)

+node + "filename" --- runs a node.js  file from the command line